 - Evidence of new customer wins and strong customer relationships.

 Annual Reports sometimes present this information in a section or chapter of its own, with a title such as Market Strategy and Market Conditions.
-Or, these subjects may appear in other sections of the report.
+Or, these subjects may appear in other parts of the report.
 Throughout the 2013 IBM Report, for instance, starting with the Chairman's opening letter and continuing through the other major content sections, the company's market strategy and market conditions are central to the discussion.

 Management Discussion sections can be lengthy and detailed.
 In the IBM 2013 Report, this section includes 52 pages of small-type print.

 Most Annual Reports include an extensive and detailed section called Management Discussion, or Management Discussion and Analysis.
-Here, management comments in depth on the recent period's financial performance and financial position, but also on other many other topics deemed important to the report audience, such as:
+Here, management comments in depth on the recent period's financial performance and financial position, but also on other many other topics deemed essential to the report audience, such as:

-- Earnings performance by business segment or division.
+- Earnings performance by business segment or division

-- Performance of subsidiaries.
+- Performance of subsidiaries

-- Strategic successes.
+- Strategic successes

-- Product and marketing achievements.
+- Product and marketing achievements

-- Company re-organization.
+- Company re-organization

-- Management appointments.
+- Management appointments

-- Mergers, acquisitions, and alliances.
+- Mergers, acquisitions, and alliances

-- Shareholder matters (notes on share offerings, share ownership, and earnings-per share performance).
+- Shareholder matters (notes on share offerings, share ownership, and earnings-per-share performance)

-- Employee matters (such as changes in employee headcount, or policies on employee pensions and benefits).
+- Employee matters (such as changes in employee headcount, or policies on employee pensions and benefits)

 Management Discussion sections can be lengthy and highly detailed.
 In the IBM 2013 Report, this section covers 52 pages of small-print text.

-Annual Report's are produced primarily to provide investors, owners, and others, with information they need to evaluate the company's recent financial performance, the strength of its financial position, and its prospects for earnings in the future.
+Annual Reports are produced primarily to provide investors, owners, and others, with the information they need to evaluate the company's recent financial performance, the strength of its financial position, and its prospects for earnings in the future.
 The central and primary documents that serve this purpose are—in the minds of most Report readers—the annotated financial statements positioned at the heart of the Annual Report in a section usually called Financial Statements.